 Uses of carboxylic acid

-- Manufacturing of soaps need higher fatty acids.
-Soaps are generally sodium or potassium salts of higher fatty acids such as stearic acid.
+- The manufacturing of soaps need higher fatty acids.
+Soaps are sodium or potassium salts of higher fatty acids such as stearic acid.

-- Food industry uses many organic acids for the production of soft drinks, food products etc. For example, acetic acid is used in making vinegar.
+- The food industry uses many organic acids for the production of soft drinks, food products etc. For example, acetic acid is used in making vinegar.
 Sodium salts of organic acids find application in preservatives.

-- In pharmaceutical industry organic acids are used in many drugs such as aspirin, phenacetin etc.
+- In the pharmaceutical industry organic acids are used in many drugs such as aspirin, phenacetin etc.

 - Acetic acids are often used as a coagulant in the manufacturing of rubber.

-- Organic acids find huge application in making dye stuff, perfumes and rayon.
+- Organic acids find huge applications in making dyestuff, perfumes and rayon.

-This article contains the uses of carboxylic acids if you are curious to know the details then please install Byju’s the learning app.
+Here you have learnt about the uses of carboxylic acids and if you are curious to know more, you can download and install BYJU’S – The learning app.